 100 Actions for A Better Environment

-Click here to read the City Green Report from 2008, a report on over 100 sustainable practices put in place at the City of Mercer Island: www.mercergov.org/greenreport
+Click here to read the City's inaugural "Green Report" from 2008, identifying over 100 early-action sustainable practices put in place at the City of Mercer Island: www.mercergov.org/greenreport

-In 2006, thanks to a grassroots effort of citizens, the City of Mercer Island added the following to the City's Vision Statement in the Comprehensive Plan:
+In 2006, thanks to a grassroots effort of citizens, the City of Mercer Island added the following to the Vision Statement in the City's Comprehensive Plan: